bjkomer/nengo_vrep/README.md

 `ln -s ~/Downloads/V-REP_PRO_EDU_V3_4_0_Linux/programming/remoteApiBindings/python/python/vrepConst.py .`
 `ln -s ~/Downloads/V-REP_PRO_EDU_V3_4_0_Linux/programming/remoteApiBindings/lib/lib/64Bit/remoteApi.so .`

+In some versions of V-REP the `vrep.py` file does a bad job of trying to find `remoteApi.so`.
+You'll see an error when importing `vrep` if this happens.
+To fix this, edit the `vrep.py` file and change one line (likely line 48) from:

+`libfullpath = os.path.join(os.path.dirname(__file__), 'remoteApi' + file_extension)`

+to:

+`libfullpath = './remoteApi' + file_extension`

+A list of available commands you can use from Python can be found [here](http://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctionsPython.htm) and organized by category [here](http://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctionListCategory.htm)

 A list of available commands you can use from Python can be found [here](http://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctionsPython.htm) and organized by category [here](http://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctionListCategory.htm)

 ## Scene Files for the Tutorial